Bielak2000/RemoteControlledBoatOperatingSystem/README.md

 ## Technical Details

 - **Microcontroller Software:**
-  Developed to interface with the radio module, process commands, and control boat actuators based on instructions received from the Java application.
+  Written in **C**, the firmware interfaces with the radio module and additionally supports GPS and IMU modules for enhanced navigation and state estimation.
+It processes commands and controls boat actuators based on instructions received from the Java application.

 - **Java/JavaFX Application:**
   Provides a graphical user interface (GUI) for configuration, manual steering, route planning, and status monitoring.
 The application handles serial communication with the microcontroller through the selected port.